ahmedsamir9/Vezeeta-Clone/README.md

 ---

-### View Profile of pharamacies and their location.
+### View Profile of pharmacies and their location.

 <p align="middle">